Mewni/100-Days-of-code-my-repo/log.md

 thing that we used to automatically has a tick,Dropdown Menu etc.
 **Thoughts:** HTML Forms are cool because I always like the selecting part in Forms ex-In Google Forms :)

+### Day 9: April 8,2020
+**Today's Progress**: Completed HTML and HTML5 basics in freecodecamp **Thoughts:**

+### Day 10: April 9,2020
+**Today's Progress**: Learned about HTML Forms-radio button,checkbox,labels dealing with ids :),placeholders,inputs,textarea attribute,and the "checked" thing that we used to automatically has a tick,Dropdown Menu etc.
+**Thoughts:** HTML Forms are cool because I always like the selecting part in Forms ex-In Google Forms :)